ElemaGp/movie-rating-website-MERN-STACK/README.md

 ## Map

-I mapped through the movie data in the (Homebody) component
+I mapped through the movie data in the (Homebody) component.
+And movieDetails component.

 ## Js display by screen size